|Nutrition Facts (per serving)|

 Fold the dough over filling and pinch edges to seal.

-Place cookies about 1 inch apart on ungreased baking sheets.
+Place cookies about an inch apart on ungreased baking sheets.
 Brush with milk and sprinkle with sugar.

 Bake until lightly browned, about 8 to 10 minutes.
 Immediately remove from baking sheet.